Baskina/PhotoShare-REST-API/README.md

-# Contacts Management API - README
+# PhotoShare API - README

 ## Project Overview
-This mini-project is a REST API built using FastAPI, designed for managing contacts and their information.
-The project uses SQLAlchemy as the ORM (Object Relational Mapper) to handle the database interactions, and PostgreSQL as the database.
-The API allows users to perform CRUD operations (Create, Read, Update, Delete) and includes additional features for searching and filtering contacts based on different attributes.
+This mini-project is a REST API built using FastAPI, designed for managing photos, comments, and ratings.
+The project uses SQLAlchemy as the ORM (Object Relational Mapper) to handle database interactions, and PostgreSQL as the database.
+The API allows users to upload photos, add comments, and rate photos.
+Additional features include advanced image transformations, searching for photos by tags and descriptions, and user avatar management.

-Additionally, the project now includes user authentication and authorization, ensuring that only registered users can perform operations on their own contacts using JWT tokens.
+	Additionally, the project includes user authentication and authorization, ensuring that only registered users can upload and manage their own photos and comments using JWT tokens.
 Alembic is used for database migrations, and Docker Compose simplifies the setup of dependencies.
-Other enhancements include rate limiting, email verification, and avatar management.
+Other enhancements include rate limiting, email verification, avatar management through Cloudinary, and photo transformation features such as resizing, cropping, and rotating.
 ## Key Features
-- Store contacts with details such as:
-  - First Name
-  - Last Name
-  - Email Address
-  - Phone Number
-  - Date of Birth
-  - Additional Information (optional)
-- Full CRUD operations for contacts.
+### Photo Management
+- Upload photos with descriptions and tags.
+- Advanced photo transformations (resizing, cropping, rotating, and applying effects).
-- Search for contacts by:
+- Search photos by:
-  - First Name
+  - Keywords in descriptions.
-  - Last Name
+  - Tags.
-  - Email Address
+  - Ratings.
-- Retrieve contacts whose birthdays are in the upcoming 7 days.
+  - Creation date range.
+- Manage photo metadata (update descriptions, delete photos).

+### Comment Management
+- Add comments under photos.
+- Edit or update comments by their authors.
+- Moderators and administrators can delete inappropriate comments.

+### Photo Rating
+- Users can rate photos on a scale of 0–5.
+- Ratings are averaged to calculate the overall photo score.
+- Only authenticated users can rate photos, and self-rating is restricted.

 - **Authentication and Authorization:**
   - User authentication is implemented using hashed passwords and JWT tokens (access and refresh tokens).
   - Users are assigned one of the following roles: